Ulysse-C/Projet_Serverless/README.md

 This project is the project of end of second year of engineering school.
 The objective was to get data from [Rte](https://rte-france.com/fr/eco2mix/eco2mix) to display it, using serverless technologies, especialy lambda functions.
 First using Aws services, then kubernetes.
+Check [the wiki](https://github.com/Ulysse-C/Projet_Serverless/wiki) for a quick tutorial of technologies we use.

 ### Aws
 There is three part in this exemple: